Plum-Bot/i18n/README.md

 1. Fork the repository into your account
 2. Connect Gitpod to GitHub and open the repository on Gitpod
 3. In Terminal, run `npm install yaml`
-4. Run `node addstrs.sh lang-code` where instead of lang-code you have to put the language code (eg it-IT)
+4. Run `node addstrs.js lang-code` where instead of lang-code you have to put the language code (eg it-IT)
 5. Check the files modified by the program and update them

 ### Using VSC [soon]